sfigg/commercialization-public/docset/customize/mdm/appv-deploy-and-config.md

 <p>Microsoft Application Virtualization (App-V) apps have typically been configured, deployed, and managed through on-premise group policies using System Center Configuration Manager (SCCM) or App-V server.
 In Windows 10, version 1703, App-V apps can be configured, deployed, and managed using mobile device management (MDM), matching their on-premise counterparts.</p>

-<p>MDM service provides the ability to publish App-V packages to clients running Windows 10, version 1703 (or later).
-All capabilities such as App-V enablement, configuration, and publishing can be completed using MDM.</p>
+<p>MDM services can be used to publish App-V packages to clients running Windows 10, version 1703 (or later).
+All capabilities such as App-V enablement, configuration, and publishing can be completed using the EnterpriseAppVManagement CSP</p>

 ### EnterpriseAppVManagement CSP node structure